When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Most babies say their first word between nine months and their first birthday.
+• Most babies say their first specific, meaningful word between 10 and 14 months.

 When Do Babies Start Talking?

-Most babies say their first word sometime around their first birthday, but before they speak a clear word, your baby will babble and make sounds such as ba-ba-ba and da-da-da (1).
+Most babies say their first true word sometime around their first birthday.
+However, the buildup happens long before that.
+Before they speak a clear word, your baby will babble, coo, and experiment with sounds like “ba-ba” and “da-da” (1).

 Verbal Development Milestones